-These conditions indicate the roof shingles were in the first half of their useful life.
+These conditions indicate the roof shingles were in the second half of their useful life.

 NOTE: Sometimes our opinion of a roof may differ from that of an insurance provider/adjuster or roofer.
 Some insurance providers/adjusters or roofers are more particular than others.
 We are there to state the overall condition of the roof; the roof is not considered to be defective unless there are visible leaks and/or major damage or wear that indicates failure is imminent.
-If we note any moderate to serious curling or surface wear, lifted edges, or evidence of a hail event, we recommend getting a second opinion or approval from your insurance provider regarding the roof.
+If we note any moderate to serious curling or surface wear, lifted edges, or evidence of a hail event, we recommend getting a second opinion regarding the roof.
+Due to recent large insurance losses in Kentucky and Indiana, many insurance providers have begun to require roof replacements or significant repairs prior to insuring a roof.
+Unless the roof is only a few years old, it is prudent to have your insurance provider look at the roof to confirm insurability.
 We do not make installation judgments regarding roof covering, appropriate pitch, etc.